khaif-dev/Frameworks_Assignment/readme.md

 ## 📌 Future Improvements

 * Add interactive filtering by journal, country, or author.
-* Use NLP techniques to analyze abstracts.
 * Incorporate more recent versions of the dataset.
-* add streamlit deployment link when I figure out how do go about the data file size